Build Better Strategies, Part 6: Evaluation

 There are metrics and algorithms to test all this.
 The robustness under different market situations can be determined through the R2 coefficient or the deviations between the walk forward cycles.
 The parameter range robustness can be tested with a WFO profile (aka cluster analysis), the price fluctuation robustness with oversampling.
 A Montecarlo analysis finds out whether the strategy is based on a real market inefficiency.

 Some platforms, such as Zorro, have functions for all this.
 But they require dedicated code in the strategy, often more than for the algorithm itself.
 In this article I’m going to describe an evaluation framework – a ‘shell’ – that skips the coding part.
-The shell is included in the latest Zorro version.
+The evaluation shell is included in the latest Zorro version.
 It can be simply attached to any strategy script.
 It makes all strategy variables accessible in a panel and adds stuff that’s common to all strategies – optimization, money management, support for multiple assets and algos, cluster and montecarlo analysis.
 It evaluates all strategy variants in an automated process and builds the optimal portfolio of combinations from different algorithms, assets, and timeframes.

 The process involves these steps: